 Tom: So then this department was kind of something that was created based on the unique help that you were giving customers.

-Tom: Your passion shows through for what you do, and as you point out helping people, where does that passion come from?
+Tom: Your passion shows through for what you do at Rock Honda, and as you point out helping people, where does that passion come from?

-Tom: When you’re not helping customers here at Rock Honda.
+Tom: We’re discussing car buying with women, but when you’re not helping customers here at Rock Honda.
 What is Veronica up to?

 Veronica: Well, I love to eat, as a true Latina, I definitely love to eat.